Times and Places#

 False

 The result is either True or False.
-These values belong to a type called bool; the name comes from “Boolean algebra”, which is a branch of algebra where all values are either true or false.
+These values belong to a type called bool.
+The name comes from “Boolean algebra”, which is a branch of algebra where all values are either true or false.

 type(True)